Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Narratives of Inequality by Fairness Ideal

-Meritocrats acknowledge systemic barriers while implicitly endorsing merit-based outcomes.
-Their narratives focused heavily on educational access as a critical mechanism that enables social mobility while recognizing that this access is not equally distributed.

-Educational disparities dominated meritocratic explanations.
-Students described ``access to high quality and relevant education,'' ``lack of equitable access to quality education,'' and ``lack of opportunities to keep forming.
-Meaning education is too expensive for more people to access it.''
-This framing suggests that unequal educational opportunities---rather than education itself---represent the primary barrier to economic mobility.
+Meritocrats concentrate on education (\getval{oeMlMeritEduP} percent), the highest share of any type.
+They describe ``access to high quality and relevant education,'' ``lack of equitable access to quality education,'' and education being ``too expensive for more people to access.''
+This framing positions unequal educational access---rather than education per se---as the primary barrier to mobility, consistent with a worldview that values merit but acknowledges an uneven playing field.

-Meritocrats also frequently acknowledged systemic factors, noting ``systemic issues in regards to race, gender and overall socioeconomic situations'' and that ``the entire system is tilted towards the wealthy.''
-Some pointed to specific policy mechanisms, such as ``tax breaks for the rich'' and ``excessive state regulations,'' while others emphasized the role of family background through ``parental income.''

-Historical context appeared in several meritocratic narratives, with one student citing ``historical issues that continue to affect current socio-economic stratification'' and another mentioning ``history (residual injustice and cultural difference) exacerbated by a financial system that gives the 'further ahead' exponential resources to get ahead.''
-These explanations show an understanding of how historical disparities compound over time while still operating within a framework that values merit.
+Meritocrats also cite historical and systemic factors at the highest rate of any type (\getval{oeMlMeritHisP} percent).
+One student references ``historical issues that continue to affect current socio-economic stratification''; another cites ``history (residual injustice and cultural difference) exacerbated by a financial system that gives the `further ahead' exponential resources to get ahead.''
+This willingness to acknowledge structural forces---while still operating within a framework that values merit-based outcomes---distinguishes meritocrats from libertarians, who never invoke historical framing.